tuudug/mango/docs/creating-widgets.md

 After completing these steps, your new widget should be integrated into the dashboard system.
 You should be able to:

 - See it rendered if added to the initial `items` state in `Dashboard.tsx` (for testing).
-- Add it from the toolbox (if step 4 was completed) when the dashboard is in edit mode.
+- Add it from the toolbox (if step 4 was completed correctly) when the dashboard is in edit mode.
 - See its specific icon and accent color applied.
 - Interact with its unique UI and functionality.
 - Optionally, see the widget adapt its display based on its size if you implemented dynamic rendering (Step 5).